a-n-n-a-c-g/reverse-engineering/README.md

 Prints out packet content descriptions.
 To use this tool: ```tcpdump [ -AbdDefhHIJKlLnNOpqStuUvxX# ] [ -B buffer_size ]```
 - https://www.tcpdump.org/manpages/tcpdump.1.html

+## TShark
+Turn pcap into another format to make it easier to analyze

 ## VirusTotal.com
 Upload possibly malicious files/text/urls, and then checks to see if that text/signature/pattern is recognized as a virus in any other antivirus software.
 - https://www.virustotal.com/